selkamand/assertions/tests/testthat/_snaps/assert_files.md

       assert_all_files_have_extension(c(TRUE), extensions = "ext")
     Condition
       Error:
-      ! 'c(TRUE)' must be a character, not a logical
+      ! 'c(TRUE)' must be a character vector, not a logical

 # assert_file_does_not_exist() works